hannahpotter/defects4j/framework/bug-mining/README.md

    `$WORK_DIR/framework/projects/$PROJECT_ID/failing_tests` folder.
 This file contains the stack trace for all tests that fail when executed against the "fixed" version of a class.
-If all tests fail due to a NoClassDefFoundError (or similar exception), then remove the `failing_test` file, ensure that the missing dependency is in place, and reanalyze the specific revisions by deleting the corresponding entries in `$WORK_DIR/rev_pairs` and running `initialize-revisions.pl` with `-b <bug_id>`.
+If all tests fail due to a NoClassDefFoundError (or similar exception), then remove the `failing_test` file and ensure that the missing dependency is in place.

-3. If a build fails due to running empty test set in "run.dev.tests" step, below is a list of common situations that might need to be addressed:
-    - The directory structure or the property keys that contain directory structure information have changed for this failing version (or most of the versions afterwards).
-To address this, checkout the particular version, inspect its properties related to source/test directories, then adapt the changes in `$PROJECT_ID.build.xml`.
-Reanalyze the specific revision by deleting the corresponding entries in `$WORK_DIR/rev_pairs` and running `initialize-revisions.pl` with `-b <bug_id>`.
-    - Make sure the `all.manual.tests` fileset in `$PROJECT_ID.build.xml` is
-      covering the tests listed in project version-specific build files.
-    - Reanalyze the specific revisions by deleting the corresponding entries in `$WORK_DIR/rev_pairs` and running `initialize-revisions.pl` with `-b <bug_id>`.

-4. If particular revisions cannot be built, often due to dependencies that no longer exist, then they may be removed from the `active-bugs.csv`.
+3. If particular revisions cannot be built, often due to dependencies that no longer exist, then they may be removed from the `active-bugs.csv`.
 It is recommended to keep a backup of the active-bugs.csv until the entire bug mining process is complete.

-5. Upon completion of this stage, inspect all stack traces in the files that are generated in the `$WORK_DIR/framework/projects/$PROJECT_ID/failing_tests` folder to ensure that tests failed for valid reasons, and not due to configuration errors.
-Failed assertions are generally valid test failures.
-   Missing files or classes are generally due to a configuration issue.

 ## Reproducing bugs